-Defective trolley cage compensation claims
+Defective trolley cage injury claims

 Trolley cages (also known as roll cages) are used extensively to transport goods around factories, warehouses and retail environments.

 Defective trolley cages can reduce the trolley operator's ability to control the movement of the cage, and its contents.
 This lack of control can cause accidents, resulting in injury to work colleagues, or members of the public.

 Do I have a claim for a defective trolley cage injury?

 If you have suffered a defective trolley cage injury in the last three years and someone else was to blame, then we can help you make a compensation claim.Back to top